omerbayar/omerbayar/README.md

 </p>
 <br>
 💬
-**"If you want to build anything with code, text me...
+<b>"If you want to build anything with code, text me...
 Music with code?
-Text me however."**
+Text me however."</b>
 <br>
 <br>
-💡 Open to collaborations  •  🚀 Always learning  •  ☕ Coffee-driven
+💡Open to collaborations  •  🚀 Always learning  •  ☕ Coffee-driven
 <br>
 📫 Let's Connect
 <a href="https://linkedin.com/in/omerbayar34">